brandonroberts/angular-router-loader/docs/options.md

 ### genDir `(default: '')`

-In your `tsconfig.json`, if you set the `genDir` in the `angularCompilerOptions` to compile to a separate directory, this option needs to be set to the relative path to your application directory.
+In your `tsconfig.json`, if you set the `genDir` in the `angularCompilerOptions` to compile to a separate directory, this option needs to be set to the same value here.

 ## AoT example

-Example file structure
+Example file structure (after an AOT build)
 ```
+|-- compiled
+   |-- src
+      |-- app
 |-- src
    |-- app
 |-- tsconfig.json
 ```
 tsconfig.json (Angular Compiler Options)